Rogue (esports): League of Legends

 On November 20, 2018, Riot Games announced that Rogue would be one of ten franchise partners participating in the newly rebranded League of Legends European Championship (LEC).

 For the 2019 LEC Spring Split, Rogue signed Kim "Profit" Jun-hyung, Mateusz "Kikis" Szkudlarek, Chres "Sencux" Laursen, Martin "HeaQ" Kordmaa and Kim "Wadid" Bae-in.
 On December 21, 2019, Rogue announced a partnership with Polish esports organization x-kom AGO in the Ultraliga, with Rogue remaining responsible for the team itself and x-kom AGO responsible for "establish(ing) a training presence in Warsaw and a dedicated marketing approach."

-Following a 10th place finish in their first split, Rogue promoted a majority of their academy team players for the 2019 LEC Summer split.
+Following a 10th-place finish in their first split, Rogue promoted a majority of their academy team players for the 2019 LEC Summer split.
 This resulted in significant improvement, going from a 2–16 record in their first split to 7–11 in their second and qualifying for playoffs, where they lost a 1–3 game against Schalke 04 Esports.
 Building on this improvement, Hans Sama was brought in to replace Woolite.
 This saw the team compete for the top spot for the first time, notably placing first in the 2020 LEC Summer regular season.
 Despite a 2–3 loss against G2 Esports, Rogue qualified for the 2020 World Championship, where they finished 13–16th with just a single win in their group, against PSG Talon.

 Ahead of 2021, Rogue saw several changes to their roster.
 Odoamne was signed from Schalke 04 Esports, while Trymbi was promoted from the academy team.
 This resulted in the team climbing up the ladder in the region, finishing second in the 2021 LEC Spring Split, losing against MAD Lions in the grand finals by being reverse swept in the finals.
 With the same roster for Summer, Rogue finished 3rd following a 1–3 loss against Fnatic, handing them the third seed at the 2021 League of Legends World Championship.
 They were put in the group along DWG KIA, FunPlus Phoenix, and Cloud9, where they finished third and were eliminated following a tiebreaker loss against Cloud9.

 Inspired left the team in the off-season, joining North American side Evil Geniuses.
 French botlaner Hans Sama was acquired by Team Liquid.
 Joining as their replacements were Malrang from DWG KIA and Comp from Team Vitality.
 This roster would start off the season without losses in the first round robin stage but would place second in playoffs following an 0–3 loss against G2 Esports.
 In Summer, the team performed less strong in the regular season by placing 3rd, but managed to win their first LEC title by beating G2 Esports.
 They became the only Western team to make it to the 2022 League of Legends World Championship Knockout Stage, where they fell against JD Gaming to finish 5–8th in their final event.

+On June 13, 2025, it was announced that Navi bought out Rogue's slot in the LEC league.
+At the time of the transition all players, coaches, and analysts were transferred to NAVI.